College football proving it can't out-macho the virus

 Probably not.

-But coaches like Swinney will be happy that their young men built so much character by showing that dadgum virus who’s boss.
+But coaches such as Swinney will be happy that their young men built so much character by showing that dadgum virus who’s boss.